 The tool: claude.ai/design

-Here is the translation: "This was my complete initial prompt:"
+This was my complete initial prompt:

-One sentence.
+improve this tech blog. it uses tailwind css with daisyuiOne sentence.
 No moodboard.
 No color palette.
 No reference screenshot.
-Along with that, I uploaded the template files and the design system – the real work was embedded in these constraints, not in the prompt.
+Along with it I uploaded the template files and the design system – the actual work sat in those constraints, not in the prompt.

-- Hi-Fi or Lo-Fi Design? → Hi-Fi
+- Hi-Fi or Lo-Fi design? → Hi-Fi

-- Interactive Prototype? → Yes
+- Interactive prototype? → Yes

-- Theme preference? → (Selection from suggestions)
+- Theme preference? → (selection from suggestions)

 Three designs, one decision

-- V2 · Mission Control – Dashboard aesthetics, dense tables, status pills, system sidebar.
+- V2 · Mission Control – dashboard aesthetics, dense tables, status pills, system sidebar.
 More app than blog.

-- V3 · Magazine Stack – Indie zine style, large serif display font, numbered articles, drop caps.
+- V3 · Magazine Stack – indie-zine style, large serif display font, numbered articles, drop caps.
 Editorial, but different.

-"No generic Bootstrap output.
+No generic Bootstrap output.
 No interchangeable layouts.
-Three real design directions with a clear identity."
+Three real design directions with a clear identity.

 Why Terminal Editorial?

-Terminal Editorial won because it fits my blog the best: it feels like a tech blog from someone who actually lives in the terminal.
+Terminal Editorial won because it fits my blog best: it feels like a tech blog from someone who actually lives in the terminal.
 CLI prompts as navigation, cat featured/ as a kicker, ./read --post as a CTA button – that's not decoration, that's identity.

-V2 (Mission Control) would be interesting for a monitoring dashboard, but too APP-like for a blog.
+V2 (Mission Control) would be interesting for a monitoring dashboard, but too app-like for a blog.
 V3 (Magazine Stack) was visually strong, but the indie-zine style doesn't fit the pragmatic, direct tone of devmaker.net.

-From Design to Code: Claude Code Takes Over
+From design to code: Claude Code takes over

-What surprised me: The generated templates were clean.
+What surprised me: the generated templates were clean.
 No copy-paste CSS chaos, no inline styles, no class explosion.
 For comparison – this is what the original homepage looked like:

-{# Before: Standard Swiper Carousel + Grid #}
+{# Before: standard Swiper carousel + grid #}

 <section class="mb-12">